How the Community Finance Fellows are learning during a pandemic

 How we adapted the fellowship to COVID-19

-The COVID-19 environment is impacting nonprofit and small business operations and the way that we traditionally source potential borrowers.
+The COVID-19 environment is impacting nonprofit and small business operations and the way that we historically source potential borrowers.
 With the physical and mental health, economic, and education effects of physical distancing taking a toll on communities we hold dear, we knew we needed to prioritize the support element of our work.
 Though we had developed a curriculum last year, due to the COVID-19-related closures of many businesses, we’ve adapted to the changing environment by quickly adapting our project plans while keeping the core lessons of our fellowship field guide intact.

 One thing that remains constant is our intention to train fellows on the full lifecycle of impact investing—from researching, analyzing impact, and loan underwriting to building relationships in the community.